Holiday rentals in Abersoch

 A fashionable retreat where people indulge in watersports by day and throng to its bars and bistros by night, Abersoch is a slice of the good life.
 Its beach, lined with pretty wooden huts that have become highly sought-after property, is popular for bathing and barbecues, and an excellent vantage point from which to take in the local sailing regattas.
 There’s even more to be had from this stretch of shoreline, from the surfing hotspot of Porth Neigwl (aka Hell’s Mouth), to quiet romantic coves and dog-friendly walking.
 The pilgrims’ trail that wound through this part of Gwynedd has scattered the countryside with historic churches and medieval villages like nearby Aberdaron; and the Wales Coast Path offers walking and cycling with spectacular sea views.

-Top things to do in Abersoch
+What are the top things to do in Abersoch?

 Ynys Enlli